InformationSecurityCollective/PortInvestigator/README.md

 For example, to scan ports 70 to 90 on localhost, you would run:

-python port_scanner.py localhost 70 90
+python port_investigator.py localhost 70 90

-Copy code
-Remember to replace port_scanner.py with the actual name of your script.